fbpx

 Rifugio Scoiattoli

-You will come across a handful of rifugi (aka mountain cabins) in the Dolomites.
-And some, like Rifguio Scoiattoli, have great food.
+You will encounter a handful of rifugi (mountain cabins) in the Dolomites.
+Some, like Rifguio Scoiattoli, serve excellent traditional Dolomites food.
 You can hike in as the locals do or access it other ways.
-Excellent local Italian wines are generously poured, the perfect complement to regional cuisine in a moonlit setting.
+Excellent local Italian wines are generously poured, complementing regional cuisine in a moonlit setting.

 St. Hubertus Restaurant

-Make time to venture to the town of Cassiano, about a 40-minute drive from Cortina.
-Here you’ll find the St. Hubertus Restaurant, which has garnered 3 Michelin stars and is one of the World’s 50 Best Restaurants.
+Make time to venture to San Cassiano, about a 40-minute drive from Cortina.
+Here, you’ll find the St. Hubertus Restaurant, which has garnered 3 Michelin stars and is one of the World’s 50 Best Restaurants.
 Located within the luxe Rosa Alpina resort (see below), a meal here is one for the books.
 Their impeccable service and elevated mountain cuisine make it a favorite amongst our Salt & Wind travel clients.

 Where to Stay Near Cortina d’Ampezzo

-Keep in mind Cortina is a town more than a village so there are a lot of lodging options, from solid spots right in town like Hotel de La Poste to mountain inns and luxury resorts like the Rosapetra.
-We’re providing a few options, but If you need more travel planning help, don’t hesitate to reach out.
+Keep in mind that Cortina is a town more than a village, so there are many lodging options, from solid spots right in town like Hotel de La Poste to mountain inns and luxury resorts like the Rosapetra.
+We’re providing a few options, but if you need more travel planning help, don’t hesitate to reach out.

 Cristallo, a Luxury Collection Resort & Spa

-When it comes to the best address in town, the Cristallo is the prime choice for luxury accommodations.
+Regarding the best address in town, the Cristallo is the prime choice for luxury accommodations.
 Known for its lavish rooms and suites with incredible mountain views, this would be the spot to hang your hat for the week.
-It’s a fan favorite among celebrities for its wonderful spa and robust food and beverage program onsite.
-Note: The Cristallo is currently undergoing renovation and will reopen as a Mandarin Oriental.
+It’s a celebrity fan favorite for its excellent spa and robust food and beverage program onsite.
+Note: The Cristallo is currently renovating and will reopen as a Mandarin Oriental.

 Cristallo, Via Rinaldo Menardi, 42, 32043 Cortina d’Ampezzo BL, Italy